blucardin/SCIE001Physics/main.typ

 = Introduction

-Introduction (max 100 words):
-Explain what you did and state key facts about your experiment (e.g. describe your can, heat source used, etc.).
-All reported quantities should have units and uncertainty (if measured).
-Include a picture of your experimental setup.

-To measure the emissivity and convention coefficient of an aluminum can, I used a space heater to heat the can, then let the can cool back to ambient temperature, while monitoring internal temperature with an arduino and DHT11 temperature sensor.
-I then fit the data with a model, and adjusted the
+I used a space heater to heat  a standard $355 "ml"$ aluminum soda can, then let it cool down while monitoring internal temperature with an arduino and DHT11 temperature sensor.

+I then fit a Euler method-based model to this data to determine the emissivity constant and convention coefficient of the can.

+The can weighed $ 0.01246 plus.minus 2.887 times 10^(-6) "kg"$, with a radius of , and a height of .

 #grid(
   columns: 2,